microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/adaptive-dialog/06.todo-bot/README.md

   - Launch Visual Studio
   - File -> Open -> Project/Solution
-  - Navigate to `samples/csharp_dotnetcore/adaptive-dialog/05.interruptions-bot` folder
+  - Navigate to `samples/csharp_dotnetcore/adaptive-dialog/06.todo-bot` folder
-  - Select `InterruptionsBot.csproj` file
+  - Select `ToDoBotWithLUIS.csproj` file
   - Press `F5` to run the project

 ## Testing the bot using Bot Framework Emulator

 [Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

 - Install the Bot Framework Emulator version 4.3.0 or greater from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)

-## Connect to the bot using Bot Framework Emulator
+### Connect to the bot using Bot Framework Emulator

 - Launch Bot Framework Emulator
 - File -> Open Bot